FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 In this article we won't jump into modern [temporal anti-aliasing](https://sugulee.wordpress.com/2021/06/21/temporal-anti-aliasingtaa-tutorial/), but before FXAA was even developed, [TAA was already experimented](https://x.com/NOTimothyLottes/status/1756732098402992584) with.
 In fact, FXAA was supposed to [evole into FXXA v4](https://web.archive.org/web/20120120082725/http://timothylottes.blogspot.com/2011/12/fxaa-40-stills-and-features.html) and [incorporate temporal anti aliasing](https://web.archive.org/web/20120120070945/http://timothylottes.blogspot.com/2011/12/big-fxaa-update-soon.html) in addition [to the standard spatial one](https://web.archive.org/web/20120120072820/http://timothylottes.blogspot.com/2011/12/fxaa-40-will-have-new-spatial-only.html), but instead it evolved and rebranded into [TXAA](https://web.archive.org/web/20210116205348/https://www.nvidia.com/en-gb/geforce/technologies/txaa/technology/).

 ## Analytical Anti Aliasing
+Now we get to the good stuff.
+Analytical Anti-Aliasing approaches the problem backwards - it knows the shape you need and draws the pixel Anti-Aliased to the screen.
+Whilst drawing the 2D or 3D shape you need, it fades the border by exactly one pixel.

 <div class="toggleRes">
 	<div>